W427697/Discord-/docs/writing-tests/visual-testing.md

 <Callout variant="info">

-The addon requires Storybook 7.4 or higher.
-Read the [migration guide](../migration-guide.md) to help you upgrade your project.
+Storybook 7.4 or higher required.
+Read the [migration guide](../migration-guide.md) to upgrade your project.

 </Callout>

+### Enable visual tests

-When you start Storybook, you'll see a new addon panel for "Visual Tests" where you can run tests and view the results.
+When you start Storybook, you'll see a new addon panel for "Visual Tests" where you can run tests and view results.

 ![Visual Tests Addon enabled](./visual-tests-enable.png)

-### Authentication

-To enable visual testing with the addon, you must authenticate yourself with [Chromatic](https://www.chromatic.com?utm_source=storybook_website&utm_medium=link&utm_campaign=storybook).
-Sign in to create a new project or link an existing project.

-You'll see list of available projects that you have access to.
-Select a project to finish setup.
-The addon will automatically adjust the configuration file, add the necessary project identifiers, and retrieve any existing baselines if available.
+To enable visual testing, sign up to [Chromatic](https://www.chromatic.com/start?startWithSignup=true&ref=storybook_site) and create a project.
+This will give you access to a fleet of cloud browsers.

 ![Visual Tests Addon project selection](./visual-tests-project-selection.png)

+Select a project from your project list to finish setup.
+If you're setting up the addon for the first time, the configuration files and necessary project identifiers will be added for you automatically.

 ### Configure

-Out of the box, the Visual Tests addon includes configuration options covering most use cases.
-You can also fine-tune the addon configuration to match your project's requirements via the [`.storybook/chromatic.config.json`](https://www.chromatic.com/docs/cli#configuration) file.
-Listed below are the available options and examples of how to use them.
+Visual Tests addon includes configuration options covering most use cases by default.
+You can also fine-tune the addon configuration to match your project's requirements via the [`./chromatic.config.json`](https://www.chromatic.com/docs/cli#configuration) file.
+Below are the available options and examples of how to use them.

 | Option            | Description                                                                                                                              |
 | ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------- |